julia-pfarr/rdm_workshop/docs/metadata.md

     Go to your OSF project and insert the general Metadata.
 Give your project some tags.

 !!! note "Task"
-    Make a README.md file for your project and put the content described in the README example above.
+    Make a README.md file for your project and with the content described in the README example above.

 ## Community Standards - Metadata